philz0918/SRL_BERT_modernized_model/README.md

 | Zhang et al. (2022) | 84.53 | 85.41 | 85.45 | 1.46 |

 - **Our Model (DeBERTa)** achieves the best F1 (87.49) and recall, outperforming AllenNLP while running ~1.7× faster.
-- **Our Model (BERT)** is the fastest usable option (1.36 min, ~10× faster than AllenNLP) with only a small F1 trade-off.
+- **Our Model (BERT)** offers the best speed–usability balance: ~10× faster than AllenNLP with only a small F1 trade-off, and ready to use out of the box.
-- Zhang et al. (2022) is similarly fast but does not provide readily runnable inference code.

 ## Installation